haskellamsterdam/haskellamsterdam.github.io/_posts/2020-07-24-haskell-study-with-alejandro.md

 Starting this August Haskell.amsterdam will be organizing a four-month-long study group of <a href="https://www.amazon.com/Practical-Haskell-World-Guide-Programming/dp/1484244796">Practical Haskell: A Real World Guide to Programming</a> by Alejandro Serrano Mena.

 The study group will be in collaboration with Alejandro, the author of the book.
-This means we will have the opportunity to direct questions at him.
+This means we will have the opportunity to ask him questions as we go through the book.

-This also means the book Practical Haskell: A Real World Guide to Programming will be available at a discount for those joining the study group
+Also thanks to Alejandro, the book will be available at a discounted price for those joining the study group.

 <h3>How it works</h3>
 <p><strong>Show interest</strong><br/>